Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 You’ve got a diverse menu full of drinks with low pour costs.
 Now it’s off to the races.
 Here are some great ways to put your staff is in the best position to sell:

 - Make sure your staff know everything on the menu.
 Not just the drinks, but the ingredients, and some facts about the ingredients.
-One time a bartender told me lychee tree can grow up to 40 feet high.
-I ordered the lychee martini immediately.
+One time a bartender told me lychee trees can grow up to 40 feet.
+Connection made, I immediately ordered the lychee martini.

 - Use scripts.
 Of course, some well-placed adjectives can’t hurt.
 To make drinks sound as attractive as possible, go over some talking points for the drinks you’re pushing that evening.